Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Refrigerate leftovers in a container with a tight fitting lid.

-UPDATE: For your convenience, a "copy and paste" version of Oatmeal, another take on your morning bowl of oats! has been included below.
+UPDATE: For your convenience, a "copy and paste" version of A Better Bowl of Oatmeal has been included below.

 #wholefoodingredients